Anish-Agnihotri/Gitcoin-Exemplars/Exemplars/Design Request Bounty/What makes a good design request bounty?.md

 Since design request bounties have such a wide scope, there are various criterion which can be included to work towards an effective bounty description:

 ### User story
-Specific to design request bounties, a user story is a great way of informing a prospective bounty hunter regarding your task.
+Specific to design request and feature request bounties, a user story is a great way of informing a prospective bounty hunter regarding your task.
 Often times, a design request focuses around an existing application or idea, and there is no better way to communicate this then to walk the applicant through the end-goal.
 For example:

 ```
 As a funder, I would like [your-task].